Designations Congruent with Things: Chapter 23

 And, therefore, he will make it a point not to do that.

-Newt comes awake in a slow disentanglement from blue-edged dreaming in cognitive fugues; each throughline of his thoughts snapping individually and sequentially into silence as he wrests his way back to alertness.
+Newt comes awake in a slow disentanglement from blue-edged dreaming in cognitive fugues; each throughline of his thoughts snaps sequentially into silence as he wrests his way back to alertness.

 Kind of.